cpoff/hugo3/content/posts/foster-roundup.md

 Yes, it's tough getting to know such a sweet bunch of dogs only to see them shipped off for someone else to enjoy.
 They all arrive shy and a little terrified.
 We're the first house any have ever lived in.
 But they learn the few rules, experience the joy of riding in the car with their head out the window, discover which stuffies they can drag out of the toy basket, and follow Geordie (our stable pony) out back to do their business.
 Pretty soon they have personalities and become a joy to be around.

 But we're going to take a break.
 Geordie is in dire need of all the attention, and we're spending way too much on dog food.
-Plus it's about to get hot down here and greyhounds require special care in the extreme heat.
+Plus it's about to get REALLY hot down here and greyhounds require special care in the extreme heat.
 So one hound is enough till it cools down.